Priyankagautam08/portfolio/README.md

 **GRA | Kansas State University**
 _Kansas, USA_
 _2022 - Current_
-- Developing a graph-theoretic framework to study the relationship between interdependent critical infrastructure to pinpoint critical assets and links to build resilience & robustness - **GRA NSF Grant**.
+- Developing a graph-theoretic framework to study the relationship between interdependent critical infrastructure to pinpoint critical assets and links to incorporate resilience & robustness - **GRA NSF Grant**.
 - Collaborating with researchers from PNNL to identify influential nodes in dynamic networks using deep learning and reinforcement learning techniques - **PNNL**.
 - Collaboration project on Inferring Network Structure in Models of Opinion Dynamics - **AMS MRC 2023**.